 Film Forum began in 1970 as an alternative screening space for independent films, with 50 folding chairs, one projector and a $19,000 annual budget.
 Karen Cooper became director in 1972 and under her leadership, Film Forum moved downtown to the Vandam Theater in 1975.
 In 1980, Cooper led the construction of a twin cinema on Watts Street, in business through 1989.
 In 1990, Film Forum’s current Houston Street cinema was built at a cost of $3.2 million.
 In 2018, Film Forum renovated and expanded the Houston Street cinema, upgrading the seating, legroom, and sightlines in all theaters and adding a new, 4th screen.
 In 2023, Cooper stepped down as Director and was succeeded by Deputy Director Sonya Chung.

 We present two distinct, complementary film programs – NYC theatrical premieres of American independents and foreign art films, programmed by Cooper (Advisor to the Director as of 2023), Mike Maggiore, and Sonya Chung; and, since 1987, repertory selections including foreign and American classics, genre works, festivals and directors’ retrospectives, programmed by Bruce Goldstein.
-Our third screen is dedicated to extended runs of popular selections from both programs, as well as new films for longer engagements.
+Our third and fourth screens are dedicated to extended runs of popular selections from both programs, as well as new films for longer engagements.

 Film Forum is the only autonomous nonprofit cinema in New York City and one of the few in the U.S. The success of our distinctive position is evidenced by our nearly 50-year tenure, during which our programs and fiscal resources have grown steadily.
 Since the 1970s, dozens of NYC art-house theaters (and a great number throughout the U.S.) have closed their doors.

 We are a 501(c)(3) cultural institution, chartered in New York State and registered as FILM FORUM, INC.